-Biomek i-Series Automation of the Beckman Coulter Agencourt DNAdvance Genomic DNA isolation Kit
+Biomek i-Series Automation of the DNAdvance Genomic DNA Isolation Kit

 Biomek Automated Genomic Sample Prep Accelerates ResearchIntroduction

-The Agencourt DNAdvance DNA isolation kit uses Beckman Coulter’s patented Agencourt SPRI paramagnetic beadbased technology to isolate genomic DNA from a variety of sources.
+The DNAdvance DNA isolation kit uses Beckman Coulter’s patented SPRI paramagnetic bead-based technology to isolate genomic DNA from a variety of sources.
 The extraction process begins by rupturing cell membranes and digesting protein with lysis buffer, DTT, and Proteinase K (Figure 1).
 Thereafter, binding buffer is added to bind DNA on magnetic particles.
 The immobilization of DNA on magnetic particles allows rinsing away contaminations by washing.
 In addition, it enables automation of the procedure, as it eliminates the need for vacuum filtration or centrifugation.
-In this technical note, we demonstrate automated performance of DNAdvance Tissue Kit on Biomeck i series.
+In this technical note, we demonstrate automated performance of DNAdvance Tissue Kit on Biomek i-series liquid handlers.

-When compared to manual operations, The Agencourt DNAdvance Genomic DNA isolation kit automated on the Biomek platform provides:
+When compared to manual operations.
+The DNAdvance Genomic DNA isolation kit automated on the Biomek platform provides:

 - Reduced hands-on-time and increased throughput - Option to run the method end-to-end with only setup and tear-down touch points